orangespaceman/folio/src/_posts/portfolio/2014-11-21-a-sagittariun.md

 ## Technical solution

-A custom Wordpress theme was created for the site, with custom content types used to populate content each section.
+A new Wordpress theme was created for the site, with custom content types used to populate content each section.

+Track previews are embedded via bandcamp.

 Big Cartel was used for the shop section of the site.